When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Introduction

-Our analysis indicates that self-verification does not always ``pay off'': models often favor solutions resembling their own reasoning (Section~\ref{sec:bettersolverbetterverifiers},~\ref{sec:similaritycorrelation}), post-training can sharpen this bias (Section~\ref{sec:posttraining}), and some tasks inherently benefit less from verification than others (Section~\ref{sec:datasetverifiability}).
+\looseness=-10000 We find that self-verification does not always ``pay off.''
+Models often favor solutions resembling their own reasoning (Sections~\ref{sec:bettersolverbetterverifiers} and \ref{sec:similaritycorrelation}) and reasoning post-training can sharpen this bias (Section~\ref{sec:posttraining}), harming performance during self-verification or intra-family verification.
+Yet, this same bias makes stronger models more effective as cross-family verifiers, where the solver's distribution differs from their own.
+Additionally, we find that some tasks inherently benefit less from verification than others (Section~\ref{sec:datasetverifiability}).
 Therefore, we present the following contributions, which offer actionable and empirically supported guidance for how to use verifiers effectively. \begin{itemize}[left=4pt,topsep=0pt] \item \looseness=-10000 \textbf{New Metric: Verifier Gain.} Verifier accuracy alone provides an incomplete picture of verifier usefulness at test time.
 To address this, we derive \textit{verifier gain}, a metric that simulates the improvement obtained from a verifier during test-time rejection sampling.
-We empirically study rejection sampling with verifiers and show that this theoretical formulation closely reflects empirical performance trends. \item \looseness=-10000 \textbf{Self-Improvement, Intra-Family Improvement, and Cross-Family Improvement.} We extensively compare performance improvements from self-verification, intra-family verification, and cross-family verification, finding that cross-family verification is often the most beneficial, particularly when compared to self-verification.
-We link these differences to similarities in the solution distributions of the solver and verifier: verifier gain decreases as these distributions become more similar.
-Our results suggest that as models become stronger, whether through increased scale, post-training, or simply higher solver accuracy, they become less effective as self-verifiers and more effective as cross-family verifiers. \item \looseness=-10000 \textbf{Dataset Verifiability.} We study whether tasks that are easy to solve are also easy to verify and whether some tasks are inherently more verifiable than others.
+We empirically study rejection sampling with verifiers and show that this theoretical formulation closely reflects empirical performance trends. \item \looseness=-10000 \textbf{Self-Improvement, Intra-Family Improvement, and Cross-Family Improvement.} We find that cross-family verification is often more beneficial than intra-family verification or self-verification, comparing particularly favorably to the latter.
+Looking deeper, we show that the verifier gain decreases as the solution distributions of solver and verifier become more similar.
+Furthermore, our results suggest that as models become stronger, whether through increased scale, post-training, or simply higher solver accuracy, they become less effective as self-verifiers and more effective as cross-family verifiers. \item \looseness=-10000 \textbf{Dataset Verifiability.} We study whether tasks that are easy to solve are also easy to verify and whether some tasks are inherently more verifiable than others.
 We find that verification accuracy generally correlates with solver accuracy, though self-verification yields little verifier gain across all tasks.
 We also observe that a clear subset of tasks involving mathematical or logical reasoning consistently produces higher verifier gains. \end{itemize}